IBM/ibm-spectrum-scale-container-native-helm/INSTALL.md

 Check the credentials in the CNSA secret *cnsa-remote-gui-secret* and on the remote IBM Spectrum Scale GUI, correct the issue and repeat the `helm install` command after running `helm uninstall ibm-spectrum-scale`.

-Add the `--no-hooks` option to the `helm install` command to prevent hooks from running during install.
+Note, you can add the `--no-hooks` option to the `helm install` command to prevent hooks from running during install.

 <a name="step4"></a>
 ### (STEP 4) Deploy the IBM Spectrum Scale CSI driver Helm Chart (*ibm-spectrum-scale-csi*)